eth-brownie/brownie/docs/tests-pytest.rst

 .. py:attribute:: history

-    Yields a :ref:`TxHistory<api-network-history>` container for the active project, used to access transaction data.
+    Yields a :func:`TxHistory <brownie.network.state.TxHistory>` container for the active project, used to access transaction data.

     .. code-block:: python
         :linenos: